Past LAMiNATE Talks

 Autumn 2023

 The autmn Talks series of 2023 hosted 8 events (some online, some in a hybrid format).
-The series offered two thematic blocks comprising two talks each.
+The series offered one thematic block comprising three talks.

 We offered a thematic block consisting of three talks, organised by Gilbert Ambrazaitis and Frida Splendido.
 The block focused on the How? of L2 pronunciation instruction with a particular attention to the potential benefits of using gestures in two of the talks.
 In the first of the three talks, Marieke Hoetjes presented a study on the effect of phoneme and gesture complexity on L2 phoneme acquisition.
 In the second talk, Joan C. Mora discussed challenges in L2 pronunciation instruction, specifically in communicative language teaching.
 In the third and final talk, Pilar Prieto reported on a series of studies exploring the potential impact of embodied practices on L2 pronunciation.